-There exist a number of different mechanisms and arrangements supporting the use of specific fuels and categories of end users in France.
+There exists a number of different mechanisms and arrangements supporting the use of specific fuels and categories of end users in France.
 These mainly take the form of partial or full exemptions and refunds from VAT and excise duties on oil products.
 In many cases, the total volume of the different forms of support is modest, though it can still represent a substantial transfer from the perspective of the recipient.
 In 2015, with the addition of a carbon tax to the taxation of energy products in France, exemptions to energy-intensive industries that are not part of the EU ETS and are exposed to the risk of carbon leakage were introduced to shield concerned sectors from increases in excise tax rates on fossil fuels.
-The resulting positive growth in support to fossil fuels between 2014 and 2016, as illustrated in the graph above, is directly linked to the exclusion of energy-intensive industries from the new carbon tax on fossil fuels.
+The resulting positive growth in support to fossil fuels from 2014 to present, as illustrated in the graph above, is directly linked to the exclusion of energy-intensive industries from the new carbon tax on fossil fuels.
+There are also significant amounts from VAT exemptions for certain petroleum products applicable in overseas French departments as well as reduced excise tax rates on certain diesel fuel uses.
+Most recent data indicate that France's support measures mostly benefit the transportation (48% of Total Support Estimate (TSE)) and Industrial, Commercial and Agricultural sector (52% of TSE).
+No support measure was listed benefitting fossil-fuel production.

 Examples of measures Excise Refund for Diesel Used in Road Freight Transport (1999-) The excise tax levied on diesel fuel used in road freight vehicles weighing at least 7.5 tonnes is, under this tax provision, partly refunded to eligible beneficiaries.
 Freight companies registered in other EU countries can benefit from this measure provided they are able to attest having purchased diesel fuel in France for use in eligible vehicles.
-Overseas Excise Tax for Fuels (2001-) Motor fuels consumed in French overseas départements (Guadeloupe, Guyane, Martinique, Mayotte and La Réunion) are subject to a special tax, whose rate is decided locally and is generally lower than the final consumption tax.
+Overseas Excise Tax for Fuels (2001-) Motor fuels consumed in French overseas départements (Guadeloupe, Guyane, Martinique, Mayotte and La Réunion) are subject to a special tax (Taxe Spéciale sur la Consommation), whose rate is decided locally, generally lower than the final consumption tax and cannot exceed the excise tax rate applied in Metropolitan France.
 In addition, there are no taxes applied to fuel for heating or cooking purposes.
 This concession aims at supporting investment in territories that are both geographically and economically disadvantaged.